 Since prehistoric times, plants were used to treat diseases and keep one’s immunity strong.
-History of medicinal plants being used is found in abundance in ancient India in Ayurveda.
+History of medicinal plants being used is found in abundance in ancient scriptures and in Ayurveda.

 The modern chemical industry is based on extracts from many medicinal plants.

 And even today a quarter of medicines used worldwide come from these medicinal plants

 Around 80% of the world’s population relies on traditional methods of keeping healthy by using medicinal plants.
 Some animals like sheep ingest these medicinal plants when ill.

 If you love keeping indoor plants, you can also consider keeping a few medicinal indoor plants as well.
 These can serve as readily available medicine/herb, and regular use of it will keep you healthy.

 Plants produce phytochemicals for defense against fungus, insects, and attacks from herbivorous animals.

 Thousands of compounds are produced by them, which have been studied for many years proving their benefit to human health.

 The four major compounds found in plants for the human benefit are: